md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * European Union AI Act.
 * Singapore AI Governance Framework.

-These frameworks provide valuable guidance while allowing adaptation to local contexts and priorities.
+These frameworks provide valuable guidance while allowing adaptation to local contexts and priorities [1,5,6,7,51].

-#### Governance and Public Trust
+## Governance and Public Trust

-Public trust is essential for the successful adoption of AI technologies.
+Public trust is essential for the successful adoption of AI technologies [1,5,15,74,75].

 Trust can be strengthened through: